Courses

 International students must also demonstrate that they have English language ability equivalent to IELTS 6.0 (Academic).

-Competency to IELTS 6.0 means that the student has documentary evidence of having completed an IELTS exam at an official IELTS testing centre or an equivalent recognised English language test, within the previous 24 months of the student’s application date for Bachelor courses, and that the student was given an overall score of 6 with no single band lower than 5.5 (see policy – International Student Admission Policy).
+Competency to IELTS 6.0 means that the student has documentary evidence of having completed an IELTS exam at an official IELTS testing centre, or an equivalent recognised English language test, within the previous 24 months of the student’s application date for Bachelor courses, and that the student was given an overall score of 6.0 with no single band lower than 5.5 (see our International Student Admission Policy).

 Applying for Credit Transfer: